What is Teamwork

 2) Collaboration

 Collaboration forms the nucleus of teamwork.
 With stronger collaboration, the team effectively leverages each other's strengths and weaknesses to attain a common goal.
 This further empowers better idea-sharing, open dialogues, and collaborative problem-solving.
+As a result, productivity increases and tasks become simpler to manage.

 3) Respect for Each Other